Kittiwake Class

 Discovery Learning

-In our Discovery Learning unit this term, Kittiwakes will be exploring Crime and punishment and how it has changed over time in our country.
+In our Discovery Learning unit this term, Kittiwakes will be exploring Ancient Greece and how this remarkable civilisation has influenced the world.

 Science

-In our Science studies this term, we'll be exploring Evolution and Inheritance
+In our Science studies this term, we’ll be exploring Changes of State.

 Religious Education (R.E)